-Ta Phrom is one of the most romantic temples of Angkor’s site.
-Built in 1186, it is partly collapsed from trees interlaced among the ruins where nature “resumed its rights and disrupted the work of the men”.
-It’s a magic place and the trees intertwined among the ruins are responsible for Ta Phnom’s atmosphere.
-“It’s a place loaded with emotion and poetry for meditation and a magnificent temple in the sunset.”
+Ta Prohm is one of the most romantic Angkor temples.
+Built in 1186, it’s partly collapsed from trees interlaced among the ruins where nature “resumed its rights and disrupted the work of men”.
+Luxuriant vegetation and trees intertwined among the ruins help create Ta Prohm’s magical atmosphere.

-Terrace of the Leper King is one of Angkor’s mysteries.
+The Terrace of the Leper King is one of Angkor’s mysteries.
 The name is from a 15th century sculpture discovered on top standing independent of the other structures surrounding the Royal Square of Angkor Thom.
 The statue represents King Yasovarman who died from leprosy.
 Another explanation is that the solitary statue represents Yama, the god of death, and the terrace would have been a royal crematorium.
 The highly rated terrace has a narrow and long trench with magnificent well-preserved sculptures representing Apsaras, geniuses, and monsters, and divinities.
 This long corridor was completely restored with every unsettled sculpture resettled on the new walls.

 The Terrace of Elephants was built at the beginning of the XIIIth century.
 It borders the Jayavarman VIIth royal palace and was the foundation for royal reception pavilions and named for the elephant carvings on its walls.
 Experts say it’s best seen in the morning.

 Prasat Kravan (cardamom sanctuary) was built in 921 and dedicated to the God Vishnu.
 It’s construction consists entirely of clay bricks, and the temple is famous for representations of Vishnu.
 The northerly towers with low reliefs represent the goddess Lakshmi, Vishnu’s wife.